Exploring Maui Island: The Enchanting Heart of Hawaii

 Petroglyphs Hawaiian

-Petroglyphs Hawaiian – Image From Polynesianpride.co
+Petroglyphs Hawaiian – Image From polynesianpride.co

 Long ago, before the advent of pen and paper, ancient civilizations often preserved significant events or ideas by etching them onto wood or stone.
 Hawaiians, in particular, developed a sophisticated system of symbols carved into rocks, known as ki’i pohaku or stone images.
 Some of the most exceptional petroglyphs can be seen above the charming town of Olowalu.
 To discover these remarkable historical artifacts, one can inquire at local stores for guidance on locating them.